hiteshmeta85/hiteshmeta/src/content/now.md

 title: "Now"
 ---

-Just completed my winter internship wherein I got a chance to explore NextJs, Typescript, Cypress, Storybook and AdonisJs.
+A quick update on what I'm up to these days.
+Just started my final year of undergrad at the Pillai College of Engineering.
+I'm currently working as a remote intern for [Full-Stack Interactive LLP](https://www.linkedin.com/company/full-stack-interactive/) as a Full Stack Web Developer.

-###### Last Updated 25-Dec-2022
+###### Last Updated 14-Aug-2022